bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         after_run:
         - generic-build

-`build-alpha` nor `build-beta` has any steps, the steps are defined in `generic-build`, but when you `bitrise run build-alpha` the `BUILD_TYPE` environment variable will be set to `alpha`, while if you `bitrise run build-beta`  the `BUILD_TYPE` environment variable will be set to `beta`.
+As you can see neither `build-alpha` nor `build-beta` workflows have any steps.
+Instead the steps are defined in `generic-build`, but when you `bitrise run build-alpha` the `BUILD_TYPE` environment variable will be set to `alpha`, while if you `bitrise run build-beta`, the `BUILD_TYPE` environment variable will be set to `beta`.

-**Important:** as noted above, workflow defined environment variables are only available in the workflow it defines, and the ones **executed after** that workflow.
-In the example above `generic-build` is included as `after_run` workflow, so the `BUILD_TYPE` environment variable will be available in the steps of `generic-build`.
+As discussed above workflow defined environment variables are only available in the workflow it defines, and in the ones **executed after** that workflow.
+In the example above, `generic-build` is included as `after_run` workflow, so the `BUILD_TYPE` environment variable will be available in the steps of `generic-build`.
 But if you'd use `before_run` instead of `after_run`, that would mean that technically the steps of `generic-build` are processed and executed before processing the `build-alpha` or `build-beta` workflows, so the `BUILD_TYPE` environment variable would not be available in the step of `generic-build`.

 ## Utility workflows

-Utility workflows are just a small trick to help you organize your workflows.
+Utility workflows help you organize your workflows more efficiently.

 If you rely on workflow chaining, you might quickly have tons of small, reusable workflows.
 Finding the right workflow might get tricky.
 To help with this, the Bitrise CLI supports a small notation called "utility workflows".

 A workflow is considered as a utility workflow if it's ID starts with an underscore character (for example, `setup`).